parkertr/tipping/LINTER_TASKLIST.md

 ## Rules
 - Always ask the user for confirmation before running any git commands (add, commit, push, etc.).
-- After each successful linter fix, run:
+- After each successful linter fix:
+  1. Run tests to verify the fix doesn't break existing functionality
+  2. Confirm the linter rule has been fixed by running the linter
+  3. Only then proceed with:
-  1. `git add .` to stage all changed files
+     - `git add .` to stage all changed files
-  2. `git commit --no-verify -m "Fix: <brief description of the fix>"` to commit the changes
+     - `git commit --no-verify -m "Fix: <brief description of the fix>"` to commit the changes
-  3. Use `--no-verify` while there are linter issues to fix
+     - Use `--no-verify` while there are linter issues to fix

 ## High-priority linter errors (examples, not exhaustive):